szaimen/Nextcloud-NAS-Guide/README.md

 Here is how to do this:
 1. From the **SMB-server Main Menu** select `Open the SMB-share Menu`
 1. Choose `Create a SMB-share`
-1. Type in an empty or not existing directory that you will share, like `mnt/data/your data folder/root` (based on the example above) and choose to create that directory
+1. Type in an empty or not existing directory that you will share, like `/mnt/data/your data folder/root` (based on the example above) and choose to create that directory
 1. Type in `temporary` as **Share name**
 1. Now **select at least one SMB-user** that will get **access** to the share for now
 1. Now select that the share shall be **read only**
 1. After restartin Samba, the SMB-share should be successfully created!
 1. Select that you **want to mount** the same directory to Nextcloud
-1. You can now change the mount name of your directory for the usage in Nextcloud.
-You should change the name to `/` (one forward-slash)
+1. **You can now change the mount name of your directory for the usage in Nextcloud.
+You should change the name to `/`** (one forward-slash)
-1. Now choose that the mount shall be **read only** in Nextcloud
+1. Now choose that the mount shall be **not writeable** in Nextcloud
 1. Choose that you want to disable **sharing** for this mount
-1. Now deselect all Nextcloud users and groups in order to **share the mount with everyone**.
+1. Now deselect all Nextcloud users and groups in order to **mount the local storage to everyone**.
 1. Confirm that you want to **share the mount with everyone** (select `Yes`)
 1. Now everything should get set up automatically.
 1. **Don't** enable Inotify